Monday, April 28, 2025

 Risk Considerations

-• Decay Risk: Higher leverage means greater decay over time.
-It's like watching your ice cream melt faster on a hot day.
-This decay can erode returns, making 3x leveraged ETFs riskier for long-term holding compared to 2x leveraged ETFs
+Decay Risk: Higher leverage means greater decay over time.
+It’s like watching your ice cream melt faster on a hot day.
+This decay can erode returns, making 3x leveraged ETFs riskier for long-term holding compared to 2x leveraged ETFs.

-Let's talk numbers.
-If you started with an initial investment of $10K and added $1K at the end of each month, here's how things would look:
+Let’s talk numbers.
+If you started with an initial investment of $10,000 and added $1,000 at the end of each month, here’s how things would look:

 Invested amt